 Accessing the References Pane

-To view the References Pane, click the References button at the bottom of the Inspector (looks like a stack of books).
+To view the References Pane, click the References button at the top of the Inspector.

 You can create a document or project reference.
 A document reference is only visible when the item to which it’s attached is being viewed in the Editor (or is selected in the Corkboard or Outliner).
 A project reference is visible regardless of which item currently has the focus in a project.